 A baseline survey is an initial walk-through to understand the processes, materials, work environment and physical layout.
-The intent is to identify possible risks to worker health and the need for further evaluating and testing to determine if there is a risk of overexposure and regulatory compliance issues.
+The intent is to identify possible risks to worker health and the need for further evaluating and testing to determine if there is a risk of overexposure and OSHA regulatory compliance issues.
 Risks can include chemicals, minerals, pharmaceuticals, physical hazards (noise, heat, radiation) ergonomics and organizational/program deficiencies.

 - Monitoring Surveys